coloredbytes/learning-hub-mkdocs/docs/index.md

-<h1 align="center"> Welcome to Jersh's Learning Corner </h1>
+<h1 align="center"> Welcome to Jersh's Learning Barn </h1>

-Welcome to the **Jersh's Learning Corner**!
+Welcome to the **Jersh's Learning Barn**!
 This site is designed to provide practical guides and resources for various technical topics, including setting up development environments and tools.
 It's a place for you to learn, explore, and apply new skills.

 ## Purpose